 We will be accepting applications on a rolling basis until all positions are filled.

 TO APPLY: e-mail resume and cover letter to firstname.lastname@example.org

 Staffer in Training (SIT)

-ASP's Staffer in Training (SIT) program allows those interested in applying for 2015 summer staff to see first hand what a week in the life of the staff looks like.
-Being a SIT means an individual is applying for 2015 summer staff and will find out by August if they have been hired.
+ASP's Staffer in Training (SIT) program for 2016 allows those interested in applying for 2017 summer staff to see firsthand what a week in the life of the staff looks like.
+Being a SIT means an individual is applying for 2017 summer staff and will find out by August 2016 if they have been hired.
 SITs go through a week as a temporary member of the staff which means they will do site visits, eat meals with volunteers, sit in on nightly staff meetings, and more.
 Going through the SIT program is a great way to solidify summer plans early and get a real picture of the responsibilities of a summer staffer.
-To be eligible to be a SIT, individuals must be 18 (or turning 18 over the summer) and have graduated from high school.
-Unfortunately at this time, we are no longer accepting applications for our Staffer in Training program.
-If you are interested in being on 2015 Summer staff, please check back in August for the updated application.
+You will be evaluated throughout the week by the staff, and we encourage applicants to treat their SIT week as an important part of the interview process.
+We’re looking for energized, passionate, and flexible candidates who want to learn what it is like to be a staffer and are willing to help the staff in any way possible.
+To be eligible to be a SIT, individuals must be 18 (or turning 18 over the summer of 2016) and have graduated from high school.
+Please follow the link below to apply.
+A member of the ASP hiring team will contact you once you have submitted all parts of your application to discuss placement.

 Summer Support Staff